 The next step is weed control.
 There are two categories of weeds: annuals and perennials.
 Annual means they sprout anew each year, and perennial means they come back year after year and don’t die out with the season.
 Spring is the perfect time to apply weed-control products.
 Try to apply weed-control two weeks before the top of the soil reaches about 55 degrees.
 A small hint is to look for Forsythia bushes—when they start blooming is the ideal time to apply it.

 If you already have a planting bed in place, you want to start by tidying up.
 Rake the leaves out and remove the weeds as you encounter them.
 Edging your lawn and cutting your flower beds will help ensure that weeds don’t kill your flowers and plans.
 It also makes it a lot easier to mow and trim the grass without ruining your beds.
 If you’re creating a new planting bed you can start by using a tiller to break new ground or building raised beds.
 Early spring is a good time to plant trees, shrubs, and perennial flowers.

 One of the easiest ways to make a yard look put together is by having about an inch-thick layer of fresh mulch around trees and in plant beds.
 It not only looks great, but it helps the soil retain its moisture and keeps the roots cool in the hot summer.
 Over time, the mulch will decompose and create organic materials that increase your soil’s fertility.
 So, don’t hesitate on adding mulch to your yard’s trees and bushes.

 Now that you have some tips for your landscaping projects, it’s time to get busy!
+If you decidde that you would rather hire someone instead of doing it yourself, contact your local landscape company.
 You’ll be surprised how much you enjoy your landscaping once you plan it in advance.
 Call your friends and family and enjoy the outdoors together because before you know it, summer will be here.